A-Simmons/Lyra_Submit_Multiple_Jobs/readme.md

 ```shell
 -bash: ./pbsMulti.sh: Permission denied
 ```
 then your version doesn't have execute permissions to run.
-This can be fixed by calling `chmod 555 pbsMulti.sh` to give read and execute permissions to most users write access to the user.
+This can be fixed by calling `chmod 555 pbsMulti.sh` to give read and execute permissions.

 # Usage
 ## CSV file